ChannexIO/terms_and_conditions/terms_and_conditions.md

 ## 22 Publicity Rights.

 We may identify you as an Channex customer in our promotional materials.
-You may request that we stop doing so by submitting an email to support@channex.io at any time.
-Please note that it may take us up to 30 days to process your request.
+We will notify you first.

 ## 23 Improving Our Products.